McFreely/mcfreely.github.com/_posts/2012-10-14-extreme-gamification.md

 layout: post
 title: Extreme Gamification
 category: essay
-description: What could happen if gamification was in every facet of our lives is quite disconcerting
+description: What could happen if gamification was in every facet of our lives is quite disconcerting...
 tags: Distractions
 ---